zestsoftware/Products.eXtremeManagement/Products/eXtremeManagement/README.txt

       period of 2 to 4 weeks in which a number of stories will be implemented.

+    * Offer
+      Contains the stories that a customer wants in this Project.
+It is used as a way to bundle the wishes of the client and give a first indication of the size of a project.

     * Story
       The customer can define new features by describing these feature in a story.